fuzzylabs/evidently-monitoring-pattern/README.md

 # Introduction

 This repo is a complete demo of real-time data monitoring using Evidently.
 Using a Random Forest Regressor to predict house prices and simulate data drift by sending drifted feature(s) to the model.
-Evidently calculates the metrics for data drift, send them to Prometheus and demonstrate these on a pre-built Grafana dashboard.
+Evidently calculates the metrics for data drift, send them to Prometheus and visualize the results on a pre-built Grafana dashboard.

 # Contents